 With a sufficiently organized source data folder, the data conversion to BIDS can be performed by running the (1a) the bidsmapper, (1b) the bidseditor and (2) the bidscoiner command-line tools.
 The bidsmapper starts by making a map of the different kind of datatypes (scans) in your source dataset, which you can then edit with the bidseditor.
-The bidscoiner reads this so-called study bidsmap, which tells it how exactly to convert ("coin") the source data into a BIDS data repository.
+The bidscoiner reads this so-called study bidsmap, which tells it how exactly to convert the source data into BIDS.